centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 </TabItem>
 </Tabs>

-8. Restart the Apache and PHP processes to take in account the new configuration:
+8. Restart the Apache and PHP processes to take the new configuration into account:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">